Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Adaptive Control for MJS-LQR

-Note that the regret upper bound \eqref{eq_mainRegretUpperBd} in Theorem \ref{thrm_mainthrm} has the second term depending on the failure probability $\delta$ through $\frac{1}{\delta}$.
-Though this term has a much milder dependency on the time horizon $T$, when setting $\delta$ to be small, it can still easily outweigh the other $\tilde{\Ocal}(\cdot)$ term in \eqref{eq_mainRegretUpperBd}, which only has $\log(\frac{1}{\delta})$ dependency, and can result in overly pessimistic regret bounds.
-The main cause of this $\frac{1}{\delta}$ term is that in the regret analysis, one needs to factor in the cumulative impact of initial state of every epoch, i.e. $\sum_i \norm{\vx_0^{(i)}}^2 $.
-Since MSS guarantees the stability and state convergence only in the mean-square sense, we can, at best, only bound $\expctn[\norm{\vx_0^{(i)}}^2]$ and then use the Markov inequality: with probability at least $1-\delta$, $\norm{\vx_0^{(i)}}^2 \leq \expctn[\norm{\vx_0^{(i)}}^2]/\delta$.
-Furthermore, in Appendix \ref{appendix_regretUniformStability}, we construct an MJS example that is MSS but no dependencies better than $\frac{1}{\delta}$ can be established.
-Fortunately, there exists an easy workaround to get rid of this $\frac{1}{\delta}$ dependency if the MJS is uniformly stable \cite{liberzon2003switching, LEE2006205}, which enforces stability under arbitrary switching sequences thus is stronger than MSS.
-It allows us to bound $\vx_0^{(i)}$ using tail inequalities much tighter than the Markov inequality and obtain $\norm{\vx_0^{(i)}}^2 \leq \Ocal(\log(\frac{1}{\delta}))$.
-In the end, in the regret bound, $\frac{1}{\delta}$ can be improved to $\log(\frac{1}{\delta})$.
+Note that the second term in the regret upper bound \eqref{eq_mainRegretUpperBd} in Theorem \ref{thrm_mainthrm} depends on the failure probability $\delta$ through $1/\delta$.
+Though this term has a much milder dependency on the time horizon $T$, when setting $\delta$ to be small, it can still easily outweigh the $\hat{\Ocal}(\cdot)$ term in \eqref{eq_mainRegretUpperBd}, which only has sub-exponential tail $\log(1/\delta)$ dependency, and can result in overly pessimistic regret bounds.
+The main cause of this $1/\delta$ term is that, in the regret analysis, one needs to factor in the cumulative impact of initial state of every epoch, i.e. $\sum_\epkidx \norm{\vx_0^{(\epkidx)}}^2 $.
+Since MSS guarantees the stability and state convergence only in the mean-square sense, we can, at best, only bound $\expctn[\norm{\vx_0^{(\epkidx)}}^2]$ and then use the Markov inequality: with probability at least $1-\delta$, $\norm{\vx_0^{(\epkidx)}}^2 \leq \expctn[\norm{\vx_0^{(\epkidx)}}^2]/\delta$.
+Furthermore, in Appendix \ref{appendix_regretUniformStability}, we construct an MJS example that is MSS, but dependency no better than $1/\delta$ is possible.
+Fortunately, there exists an easy workaround to get rid of this $1/\delta$ dependency if the MJS is uniformly stable \citep{liberzon2003switching, LEE2006205}, which enforces stability under arbitrary switching sequences, thus is stronger than MSS.
+It allows us to bound $\vx_0^{(\epkidx)}$ using tail inequalities much tighter than the Markov inequality and obtain $\norm{\vx_0^{(\epkidx)}}^2 \leq \Ocal(\log(1/\delta))$ with probability at least $1- \delta$.
+As a result, the $1/\delta$ dependency in the regret bound can be improved to $\log(1/\delta)$.